 The following morning, Ayoda Dhaumya noticed Aruni’s absence and grew concerned.
 Accompanied by other disciples, they ventured out to the fields where they found Aruni lying against the breached border, drenched, cold, and on the brink of exhaustion.
 Touched by Aruni’s selfless act of safeguarding their abode, Ayoda Dhaumya expressed his gratitude, likening Aruni’s sweetness of character to that of Uddlaka or Honey.
 From that day forward, Aruni was bestowed with a new name, Uddalaka Aruni, symbolizing his remarkable devotion and dedication to their community.

-The moral of the story is to show the importance of dedication and selflessness in fulfilling one’s duties, even in difficult circumstances.
+The story show the importance of dedication and selflessness in fulfilling one’s duties, even in difficult circumstances.
 It teaches us that acts of service and sacrifice, no matter how small, can earn admiration and recognition from others.